horia141/jupiter/docs/concepts.md

 # Intro

 Jupiter is a tool for _life planning_.
 It is _opinionated_ in how it approaches this problem.
-The goal of this page is to document Jupiter's conceptual model, and how life planning is mapped to it.
+The goal of this page is to document Jupiter's conceptual model and how life planning is mapped to it.

 There will be references made to the current implementation.
 But the concepts are _separate_ from it, and could just as easily be implemented via pen & paper.

 # Overview